-11. Teach back these insights.
+12. Teach back these insights.
 A great way to consolidate your learning is to share it with others.
+You might start by sharing the growth mindset / fixed mindset model with your team!
 This creates the opportunity for you to reflect on what you have learnt, consolidate key insights and clarify the practical benefits of the learning.
-You could do this with your team, your friends or your family.
-And it could be done in a more structured, formal way, or just quite informally as discussion topic in a casual setting.
-Either way you’ll benefit from sharing what you’ve learnt!

 Use reflective growth mindset activities to consolidate your learning

-As you learn, consolidate the learning with reflection.
+As you learn, consolidate your learning with structured self-reflection.
 Reflection is such an important part of learning (and is often forgotten or missed in our ‘always on’ world).
 And reflection is especially important when cultivating mindset!